Hyperhidrosis

 For severe hyperhidrosis that does not respond to other therapies, surgical intervention may be considered.

-More information: [Surgery / ETS]
+More information: Surgery / ETS

 Are there any side effects of the treatment?

 Surgery, like any procedure, carries risks and side effects, and therefore the level of distress and the chance of success must be carefully weighed.
+However, this is offset by the enormous and lasting effect.
+Therefore, individual consultation is always important here.

 Thorough examinations, a clear diagnosis, comprehensive information about all available treatment options, and an experienced team to support you will bring you the best treatment outcome.